Memoria (2015 film): Plot

 In high school Ivan tags along with his group of friends that still include Alex and Nina.
 Ivan is clearly a follower with this group and does not appear motivated to change his position even though he is clearly not content.
 One night after the group of friends take acid, they are involved in a minor car accident appearing to have struck an animal.
 This event shakes up Ivan.
-During high school one of Ivan's teachers, Mr. Wyckoff (James Franco) appears concerned about Ivan's struggles and attempts to get Ivan to open up to him.
+During high school one of Ivan's teachers, Mr. Wyckoff appears concerned about Ivan's struggles and attempts to get Ivan to open up to him.
 Ivan ignores and is angered by Mr. Wyckoff's attempts until he suggests a writing assignment that interests Ivan.
 After writing a fantasy story about his future life after high school in San Francisco that shows Ivan's dreams to be of very low aspirations yet nevertheless seem to be desirable to him, he heads to an "end of High School" party.
 At the party he is bored with his friends and heads off and finds Nina.
 Nina jokingly tells him that after high school she wants to rob banks and live in mansions and wants him to go with her.
 Ivan sees this as an opportunity and tries to kiss Nina.
 Nina rejects Ivan's advances as they are just friends and they argue about it.
 After Nina goes back to the party Ivan returns elsewhere in the party and to add to his anguish over the fight with Nina he walks in on a group of boys watching two people have sex in one of the bedrooms.
 Ivan is further disturbed when, in another room, he sees someone passed out in their own vomit.
 Ivan angrily heads downstairs looking for alcohol and after taking a beer another teen accuses him of stealing it and then punches Ivan.
 Ivan, after a terrible night, leaves and runs home where he grabs his step-father's hunting rifle and drives back to the party intent on shooting the place up.
 However, when he arrives the only people left are a few passed out kids and he can find no one to release his anger upon.
 He heads home and enters his parents room where they are sleeping intent on killing his step-father but nerves don't allow him to do so.